 Computer Science I (TACS1)

 Course #: 09181 Credits: 1

 PEIMS #: 03580200 Grades: 9-12

-Computer Science I will foster students' creativity a by presenting opportunities to design, implement, meaningful programs through a variety of media. collaborate with one another, their instructor, and electronic communities to solve the problems pres- throughout the course.
-Through data analysis, stud- identify task requirements, plan search strategies, a computer science concepts to access, analyze, a information needed to solve problems.
-By using co- science knowledge and skills that support the worf and groups in solving problems, students will select technology appropriate for the task, synthesize kno- create solutions, and evaluate the results.
+Computer Science I will foster students' creativity a by presenting opportunities to design, implement, meaningful programs through a variety of media.
+S collaborate with one another, their instructor, and electronic communities to solve the problems press throughout the course.
+Through data analysis, stud identify task requirements, plan search strategies, a computer science concepts to access, analyze, a information needed to solve problems.
+By using co science knowledge and skills that support the work and groups in solving problems, students will select technology appropriate for the task, synthesize knowledge create solutions, and evaluate the results.
 Students digital citizenship by researching current laws and and by practicing integrity and respect.
-Students v understanding of the principles of computer scien- study of technology operations, systems, and come course will be offered at ATEMS during the 2020-20 and will be available to all high school students be 2021-2022. and innovation and present Students will various ented dents will and use nd evaluate omputer < of individuals t the owledge, s will learn regulations will gain an ce through the cepts.
+Students wi understanding of the principles of computer science study of technology operations, systems, and conc course will be offered at ATEMS during the 2020-20 and will be available to all high school students be 2021-2022. and present Students will various ented lents will and use nd evaluate omputer of individuals the owledge, s will learn regulations will gain an ce through the cepts.
 This 21 school year

 Prerequisites: Algebra I